wolkenheim/spring-kafka-avro/README.md

 Now we are going to add some dependencies: Apache Avro.
 This is a JSON-like schema syntax to serialize and deserialize data.
 When we send our products via Kafka topics they will be encoded with Avro schemas.

 How does it work?
-We compile POJOs out of avro files.
-Let´s get started writing a domain object as a Avro file.
-This follows basically the idea you find at the official docs: https://avro.apache.org/docs/current/gettingstartedjava.html Let´s add some fields to the file resources/avro/product.avsc: string, integer, nullable union types, enum, lists.
+Similar to Protocol Buffers.
+There will be POJOs compiled from the avro files.
+Now let´s started writing a domain object as a Avro file.
+This follows basically the idea you find at the official docs: https://avro.apache.org/docs/current/gettingstartedjava.html We can add some fields to the file resources/avro/product.avsc: string, integer, nullable union types, enum, lists.

-`mvn clean compile` will generate classes under target/generated-sources/avro...
+`mvn clean compile` will generate classes at target/generated-sources/avro...
 Let´s write a quick test to make sure the classes have been generated: test/java/cloud.wolkenheim.springbootkafkaavro.avro/ProductTest

-One important note: The default value of the Maven plugin for String is not String but CharSequence, the underlying interface of String in Java.
+One important note: The default value of the avro-maven-plugin for String is not String but CharSequence, the underlying interface of class String in Java.
 In case you would like to use String instead you can set the configuration stringType to String.
-As usual, there is a catch.
+As you might have guessed, there is a catch.
 During Serialization/ Deserialization of records Avro schemas are exchanged with the Schema Registry.
-The plugin will add Java-specific annotations to the avro schema: `"avro.java.string": "String"`.
+The plugin option will add Java-specific annotations to the avro schema: `"avro.java.string": "String"`.
 In case you have also non-java consumers / producers in your network be careful with this option.
+Read the discussion about this here: https://github.com/confluentinc/schema-registry/issues/868

 ## 2. Add a Kafka cluster for local development
-A cluster consists of a zookeeper instance for the config files plus one to many brokers.
+A cluster consists of a Zookeeper instance for the config files plus one to many brokers.
 As we just need a simple setup, one broker is sufficient.
-To work with Avro and Kafka the schema registry is used.
-This is an expansion by Confluent.
+To work with Avro and Kafka the schema registry is needed.
+This is an expansion of Kafka by Confluent.
 You will find the basic workflow here: https://docs.confluent.io/platform/current/schema-registry/index.html Also a quick note here that Confluent developed quite a few docker containers for Kafka that you could use here.
 Like the Schema Registry UI which I added and can be accessed at http://localhost:8000/#/